- Citizen Science

 About the Principal

-Matthew T. Dearing graduated from Illinois Wesleyan University with a BA in physics magna cum laude with research honors.
+Matthew T. Dearing graduated from Illinois Wesleyan University with a BA in physics magna cum laude with research honors followed with a Master’s Degree in Computer Science from the University of Illinois at Springfield in 2017.
 His undergraduate research involved developing new ways to organize matter on the micro- and nano-length scales, primarily using focused laser light called Optical Tweezers.
 In particular, he fabricated the first holographic (phase-modulating) optical element for use in an optical tweezer system using the Materials Research Laboratory at the University of Illinois at Urbana-Champaign.
 This research (2001) led to the development of further work that resulted in U.S. Patent #6,541,022 (2003) with colleagues William Murphy, now at the University of Wisconsin, and Gabriel Spalding, at Illinois Wesleyan University.

 After graduation in 2000, Matthew worked as a research assistant under Dr. John Quintana of Northwestern University with DND-CAT at the Advanced Photon Source at Argonne National Laboratory.
 During this opportunity, he performed experimental measurements using synchrotron radiation and designed and built a specialized stage for automated control of an x-ray micro-focusing optical element.